sandeepverana/Postgresql/Postgres-practise.md

 ```

-To drop a temporary table from database.
+To drop a temporary table from the database.
 ```sql
 drop table customers;
 DROP TABLE